CopernicaMarketingSoftware/Documentation/SMTPeter/en/webhook-abuses.md

 | emailfrom | Email address of complaining email client                            |
 | mime      | MIME version of the received report                                  |

+The 'id' variable allows you to link the incoming abuse to the original outgoing message that was sent.

 ## More information